EdisonMatos/NodeJS-Http-Server-with-pure-Node-JS/readme.md

-# Backend: A HTTP Server with nodeJS
+# Backend Project: A HTTP Server with nodeJS

+In this simple project we create a basic web http server using nodeJS, where you can acess 2 routes ("/" and "/users").

 ### Skills applied in this project: